brokenseal/eunomia/README.md

 A short description of DCI: Data, Context, Interaction

 - **Data**: a dumb object passed in and used inside a context
-- **Context**: an environment where roles are given to data to make turn them into smart objects and interact with each other
+- **Context**: an environment where roles are given to data to turn them into smart objects and interact with each other
 - **Interaction**: interaction between actors is expressed with code inside the enclosed environment that is the context

 For a more complete description please read more at the following links: